WYZEPRINCE/My-Portfolio-Website/README.md

 # My-Portfolio-Website
-This portfolio website is designed to highlight my achievements, skills, and personality as a designer developer.
+This portfolio website is designed to highlight my achievements, skills, and personality as a designer and developer.
 It features a clean and responsive design, making it accessible on various devices.

 # Technologies Used
 - HTML5